kethinov/nw.js-app-template/README.md

 To set the app icon, replace `dev/appicon.png` with your app icon.
 A resolution of 1024x1024 or higher is recommended to support all OS and screen combinations.

-node-webkit version
+nw.js version
 ---

-To set the version of node-webkit your app is built from, change the version number in `dev/nwversion.txt`.
-See what the most recent version is [here](https://github.com/rogerwang/node-webkit#downloads).
+To set the version of nw.js your app is built from, change the version number in `dev/nwversion.txt`.
+See what the most recent version is [here](https://github.com/nwjs/nw.js#downloads).

 64 bit vs. 32 bit
 ---

-To set the architecture node-webkit is targeting, change architecture number in `dev/nwarch.txt`.
+To set the architecture nw.js is targeting, change architecture number in `dev/nwarch.txt`.
 Acceptable values are `32` and `64`.

 License
 ===